2026 Summer Camp Guide Online Preview Available February 24. Registration Opens on March 3!

 The CIT program is offered in two (2) three-week sessions throughout the summer.
 If selected, Counselors in Training must attend all camp dates for the session:

-Individuals interested in participating as a CIT, must complete and submit an application no later than March 31, 2025.
-Applicants will be scheduled for an interview (held on April 23).
+Applicants will be scheduled for an interview (held on April 15).
 Selection for a CIT position will be based on the application and interview.
 Spaces are limited for the program, and we are not able to accept every applicant.
-Applicants will be informed of selection no later than May 2.
-A maximum of two (2) CIT’s will be selected for each session at all camp locations.
+Applicants will be informed of selection no later than May 1.
+A maximum of two (2) CITs will be selected for each session at each camp location.

 Once selected, applicants will be provided with directions regarding program registration and payment for their session.
 The registration fee for the CIT program is $240/session.
 This fee includes the cost of weekly field trips and camp shirts (uniform).
 Payment is due after participants are selected, at the time of registration.

-All CIT’s must attend a mandatory training session on June 4 along with any site-specific training session to be determined by the camp manager.
+All CITs must attend a mandatory training session on June 4 along with any site-specific training session to be determined by the camp manager.

 For questions regarding the CIT program, please e-mail Ryan Amato, Children’s Program Manager or call (703) 792-4016.